 From information gathered at the regional meetings, TPSE identified a strong consensus in the mathematics community about how these pressing issues might be addressed, and in fact are being addressed by many leaders across the country.
 In planning for action, TPSE engaged the consulting firm Parthenon EY, which gathered and synthesized opinions and experiences of mathematicians, math educators, federal and state agencies, funders, and others involved with building the strength of post-secondary education in mathematics.

-TPSE has created and convened a diverse and representative Mathematics Action Group (MAG) consisting of department chairs and several outside stakeholders.
+TPSE has created and convened a diverse and representative Mathematics Advisory Group (MAG) consisting of department chairs and several outside stakeholders.
 This core group is envisioned as a key action and communication partner, both advising TPSE on “grass roots” issues at the departmental level and receiving advice on potentially valuable models.
 The work of the MAG focuses on four priorities; Lower-Division Pathways, Upper-Division Pathways, Teaching Strategies & Practices and Graduate Education.